coders-info/modular-code/README.md

-# clean-code
+# Modular Principles

 From Clean Ideas to smell and legacy Code....
 About Modularity in practie

 ## Code Expectations

++ everyone expect:
-+ everyone expect clean code
+  + clean code
   + principles
   + patterns
   + ...